UFO-Tech/json-rpc-bundle/README.md

 }
 ```
-And test call your new methods/
+And test call your new methods:

 POST /api
 Request: